aurvandel/Child_Care_Tracker/README.md

 - [] Create speech to text module for easier inputting of data
 - [] TSS to read out tasks when they come due.
 - [] Validate speech to text for accuracy.
 I’ll have everyone in my household try it
+- [x] Redo dateTime fields as seperate date and time for tasks and supplies
 - [] Build out secondary device (it will just be web-based client, so it just needs to be built and configured)
 - [] Final testing and troubleshooting of full deployment